 This week we’re back with WTF (#wetriedfirst – see what we did there?) a new series in which we demystify lesser known and up and coming treatments.
 We try them, we test them, and we take you with us every step of the way.
-Last month we sent our Beauty Content Editor Rebecca to try out a Vampire Facial at the Aestha Clinic in London, a high tech skin rejuvenating treatment that’s said to plump up your complexion, diminish fine lines and wrinkles and accelerate collagen production.
+Recently we sent our Beauty Content Editor Rebecca to try out a Vampire Facial at the Aestha Clinic in London, a high tech skin rejuvenating treatment that’s said to plump up your complexion, diminish fine lines and wrinkles and accelerate collagen production.
 But is it worth the hype?
 A word of warning: if you’re squeamish and don’t like needles, you might want to look away now!

 -